Brain training with jigsaw puzzles has been successful for dementia and stroke recovery patients.

-Brain Training and cognitive stimulation begins the moment your loved one opens their eyes and reaches for the jigsaw puzzle or puzzle piece?
+The process of brain training and cognitive stimulation begins the moment your loved one opens their eyes.

-• They must think about the shape of the piece, color and size.
+• Individual will think about the shape of the puzzle piece, it’s color and size.

-• They must observe and think about the correct spot each puzzle piece belongs.
+• They will observe and think about the correct spot each puzzle piece belongs.

-• They must think about the knobs on puzzle pieces and turn them to put the piece in correctly.
+• They must analyze the knobs on puzzle pieces and turn them to put the piece in correctly.

 • If it doesn’t fit, they must start this thinking process over.

 This process goes smoothly for some and takes a bit longer for others.